aamalev/aiohttp_apiset/README.rst

       handler,
       name='mymodule.handler')

+Setup to application
+====================

 To setup route to use in application:

-setup to application
-====================

 .. code-block:: python